InfernusScripts/Null-Fire/Documentations/CodeBox.md

-editor.Autocompleting -- true if autocomplete box is visible editor.EditBoxCopying -- true if any text is selected editor.AutocompleteEnabled -- if false, autocomplete box will be never visible
+editor.Autocompleting -- true if autocomplete box is visible editor.EditBoxCopying -- true if any text is selected editor.AutocompleteEnabled -- if false, autocomplete box will be never visible editor.SyntaxHighlight -- if false, all the text will be the same color with no fancy highlights editor.AutoFill -- if false, auto indent will be disabled, typing "(", "[" or "{" will not summon another ")", "]" or "}" and also typing ")" or other ones when its already placed will actually place it editor.CodeEditorMode -- sets values of all "AutocompleteEnabled", "SyntaxHighlight" and "AutoFill" at the same time editor.TextEditorMode -- reverse of editor.CodeEditorMode
 ```